Ceheiss/dummy-repo/README.md

 ## Subtitle

-Hey some info bellow subtitle
+Hey some info bellow.

 ## Second Subtitle

+More info

 ## Third Subtitle

 some plain text

-© Copyright
+© Copyright 2020